lead-harmony-lab/Bluetooth-Sumobot/README.md

 After installing the app and confirming that your BlueTooth is turned on:
 1. Pair with the HC06 module (may be named HC06)
 2. Enter password to pair with module (default may be '1234')
-3. Confirm that module has been paired.
-The indicator lights on this module will stop blinking once pairing is complete.
-4. Launch app.
+3. Launch app.
-5. Select module (HC06) from the list of available devices.
+4. Select module (HC06) from the list of available devices.
 If not available, confirm step 1.
-6. The app will ask which mode to select.
+5. The app will ask which mode to select.
 Choose 'Controller mode' from top of the list.
-7. Confirm solid light on the HC06 module indicating pairing was successful
+6. Confirm solid light on the HC06 module indicating pairing was successful
-8. Choose gear/settings icon from top right corner.
+7. Choose gear/settings icon from top right corner.
-9. Configure the field for each icon using these strings.
+8. Configure the field for each icon using these strings.
 The icon shape is described in the [ ] braces.
 See attached jpg for visual guide.

                 [left arrow] left
                 [up arrow] forward